Candidatus Phytoplasma palmae (lethal yellowing (LY))

-According to phylogenetic analyses of 16S rRNA gene sequences, phytoplasmas (formerly known as mycoplasma-like organisms, MLOs) constitute a monophyletic clade of prokaryotes within the class Mollicutes most closely related to the genus Acholeplasma (Gundersen et al., 1994; Sears and Kirkpatrick, 1994; Seemüller et al., 1994, 1998).
-Within the phytoplasma clade, numerous groups (subclades) were also differentiated by these analyses.
-A phylogenetically based taxonomy of the phytoplasmas has been proposed (ICSB Subcommittee on the Taxonomy of Mollicutes, 1993) in which subclades are considered to represent distinct species (ICSB Subcommittee on the Taxonomy of Mollicutes, 1997).
+According to phylogenetic analyses of 16S rRNA gene sequences, phytoplasmas constitute a monophyletic clade of prokaryotes within the class Mollicutes most closely related to the genus Acholeplasma (Gundersen et al., 1994; Sears and Kirkpatrick, 1994; Seemüller et al., 1994, 1998).
+Within the phytoplasma clade, numerous groups (labelled 16SrI through 16Sr were also differentiated by these analyses.
+A phylogenetic based taxonomy of the phytoplasmas has been proposed (ICSB Subcommittee on the Taxonomy of Mollicutes, 1993) in which subgroups (labelled alphabetically in the order of discovery) are considered to represent distinct species (ICSB Subcommittee on the Taxonomy of Mollicutes, 1997).
 Names under the provisional taxonomic status ‘Candidatus’ (Murray and Schleifer, 1994) are being assigned to a reference strain within each primary group (Zreik et al., 1995; Davis et al., 1997; White et al., 1998; IRPCM Phytoplasma/Spiroplasma Working Team Phytoplasma Taxonomy Group, 2004; Harrison et al., 2011).
 The palm lethal yellowing (LY) phytoplasma (Florida strain) and coconut lethal decline (LDY) phytoplasma, a distinct, albeit closely related strain from the Yucatan peninsula, Mexico (Harrison and Oropeza, 1997) represented one (subclade VII) of 11 subclades of phytoplasmas originally resolved by Gundersen et al. (1994).
 Phytoplasmas associated with lethal yellowing-like diseases of coconut in eastern Africa (lethal disease, Tanzania) and western Africa (Awka disease, Nigeria; Cape St. Paul wilt, Ghana) were differentiated from the LY and CLD phytoplasmas.
 They were assigned to new subclades XII and XIV, respectively, in more recent phylogenetic classifications (Liefting et al., 1996; Tymon et al., 1998).

 DescriptionTop of page

-Phytoplasmas are cell wall-less prokaryotes, too small in size to be resolved adequately by light microscopy methods.
+Phytoplasmas are prokaryotes that lack a cell wall and are too small in size to be resolved adequately by light microscopy methods.
 By transmission electron microscopy of ultrathin sections, phytoplasmas appear to consist of rounded to filamentous bodies bounded by a trilaminar unit membrane.
 These bodies contain granules the size of ribosomes and strands of DNA that apparently condense during specimen preparation (Thomas, 1979; Thomas and Norris, 1980).
 In phloem sieve tube elements of coconut palms, cells of the LY phytoplasma are generally 142-295 nm in diameter and may vary from 1 to 16 µm in length (Waters and Hunt, 1980).